 Perhaps one of my all time favourite desserts.
-Apple crumble is easy to make, yet incredibly comforting, especially when smothered in warm custard.
+This apple crumble recipe is easy to make, yet incredibly comforting, especially when smothered in warm custard.

 Nothing can beat a homemade apple crumble.
 Shop bought ones always seem to lack the flavour (not to mention you hardly get any!)

-All members of the household loved it, and agreed it was the best apple crumble they’d tasted.
+Everyone in the family loved it, and agreed it was the best apple crumble they had tasted.